-- progress and complete our two ongoing Phase 2 clinical trials of KER-050, one evaluating the treatment of cytopenias, including anemia and thrombocytopenia, in patients with myelodysplastic syndrome, or MDS, and one evaluating the treatment of cytopenias, including anemia and thrombocytopenia, in patients with myelofibrosis; - progress our ongoing Phase 2 clinical trial of KER-047 in patients with iron-refractory iron deficiency anemia, or IRIDA; - commence an open-label Phase 2 clinical trial of KER-047 in MDS and myelofibrosis patients with functional iron deficiency in the second half of 2022: - commence a Phase 2 clinical trial of KER-012 in patients with pulmonary arterial hypertension, or PAH; - continue the research and development of our other clinical- and preclinical-stage product candidates and discovery-stage programs; - increase the amount of research and development activities to identify and develop product candidates using our proprietary discovery approach: - make milestone, royalty or other payments under in-license or collaboration agreements; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly with third parties; - invest in or in-license other technologies; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, manufacturing challenges, safety issues or other regulatory challenges.
+- initiate Phase 2 clinical trials of KER-050 evaluating the treatment of cytopenias, including anemia and thrombocytopenia, in patients with myelodysplastic syndrome, or MDS, in the second half of 2020, and myelofibrosis in 2021; - complete our Phase 1 clinical trial of KER-047 in healthy volunteers; - initiate Phase 2 clinical trial of KER-047 in patients with IRIDA and anemias with elevated hepcidin, including myelofibrosis, in the first half of 2021 and a Phase 2 clinical trial in patients with fibrodysplasia ossificans progressiva, or FOP, in the first half of 2021. - advance KER-012 into clinical development; - continue the research and development of our other clinical- and preclinical-stage product candidates and discovery-stage programs;

+- increase the amount of research and development activities to identify and develop product candidates using our proprietary discovery approach; - make milestone, royalty or other payments under in-license or collaboration agreements; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly with third parties; - invest in or in-license other technologies; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, manufacturing challenges, safety issues or other regulatory challenges.